Umami Pot

 Instructions

-• Cut bamboo shoots into bite-sized wedges along the fibers for the upper part.
-For the bottom to middle part, slice them into rectangular pieces against the direction of the fibers, each about ¼-inch (6 mm) thick.
+• Cut the bamboo shoots into bite-sized wedges along the fibers for the upper part.
+For the bottom to middle part, slice them into rectangular pieces against the fibers, each about ¼ inch (6 mm) thick.

 takenoko manma_instruction-1

-• Heat sesame oil in a pan over medium heat.
-Once the pan is warm, add the sliced bamboo shoots and sauté them lightly until they are evenly coated with oil.
+• Heat sesame oil in a pan and lightly sauté the bamboo shoots over medium heat until they are evenly coated with oil.

 takenoko manma_instruction-2

-• Add seasonings (chicken stock, sake, mirin, and soy sauce) to the pan and bring it to a boil.
-Once boiling, reduce the heat to medium-low and let it simmer, turning the bamboo shoots halfway through, until most of the liquid has evaporated.
+• Add the seasonings (chicken stock, sake, mirin, and soy sauce) to the pan and bring it to a boil.
+Once boiling, reduce the heat to medium-low and let it simmer, turning the bamboo shoots halfway through, until most of the liquid is absorbed.

 takenoko manma_instruction-3

-• Add la-yu to the pan and briefly stir-fry everything together.
+• Drizzle la-yu over the bamboo shoots and briefly stir-fry everything together.

 takenoko manma_instruction-4

-• Place the bamboo shoots in a container and wait for them to cool down.
-Then, let them chill in the refrigerator for at least 3 hours.
+• Place the bamboo shoots in a bowl and let them cool to room temperature.
+After that, refrigerate for at least 3 hours.

 takenoko manma_instruction-5